miso-lims/miso-lims/docs/user_manual/type_data.md

 MISO administrators can add, edit, and delete study types using the standard interface.
 A study type can only be deleted if it is not used by any existing studies.

+## Attachment Categories

+When uploading a file attachment (See [Attachments](../attachments)), you can choose a category that describes what type of file it is.

+Any user can add attachment categories using the standard interface.
+MISO administrators can also edit and delete them.
+An attachment category can only be deleted if there are no attachments of that category posted.